-The senior population (generally defined as those over 65 years of age) has several concerns: limited and fixed incomes, high health care costs, transit dependency, and living alone.
+The senior population, which is generally defined as those over 65 years of age, has several concerns: limited and fixed incomes, high health care costs, transit dependency, and living alone.
 Specific housing needs of the senior population include affordable housing, supportive housing (such as intermediate care facilities), group homes, and other housing that includes a planned service component.

-Per the 2010 U.S. Census, 6,906 residents in the City were 65 years and older, approximately seven percent of the total population of Rialto.
-In 2010, the senior population lived in 2,911 owner-occupied and 898 renter-occupied housing units.
+The 2013-2017 American Community Survey identifies 8,595 residents in the City as 65 years and older, or approximately eight percent of the total population in Rialto.
+In 2017, the senior population lived in 3,558 owner-occupied and 966 renter-occupied housing units.
 Programs including assisted care, shared housing, and housing rehabilitation assistance can help seniors live comfortably.